A

 Excitation Losses Losses in a transformer or electrical machine because of voltage.

-Exothermic Characterized by the liberaton of heat.
+Exothermic Characterized by the liberation of heat.

 Extrusion The forming of (relatively) long lengths of a material by forcing it, in a plastic of semi-liquid state, through an orifice.
 Upon emergence, the extruded material ordinarily is cooled or solidified into a solid.